What is a Personal Injury Claim?

 Types of Injuries

 These types of injuries usually require significant medical care and long-term rehabilitation therapy.
 Medical expenses will add up, and you may suffer a loss of income due to lost work time.
-You or a loved one may need specialized equipment such as a hospital bed, a wheelchair or any number of specific medical items.

 - Brain Injuries-concussion, head trauma, Traumatic Brain Injury (TBI)